charmed-kubernetes/layer-easyrsa/README.md

 ### Create Backups

 Use juju action `backup` to capture current snapshot of the easyrsa pki.
-The backup archive is stored on the unit and can be retrieved using `juju scp` command.
+The backup file is stored on the unit and can be retrieved using `juju scp` command.
 Destination where all the backups are stored is `/home/ubuntu/easyrsa_backup` and every backup file follows naming convention `easyrsa-YYYY-MM-DD_HH-MM-SS.tar.gz`.
-For convenience, the exact `juju scp` command to download the backup you just created is part of the action's output.
+For convenience, the output of the `backup` action will share the exact `juju scp` command to download the created backup file.

 Example: